Overcoming the numerical sign problem in the Wigner dynamics via adaptive particle annihilation: Particle annihilation: A remedy for the numerical sign problem

-It should be emphasized that PAUM requires a very subtle balance between partition level $K$ and the effective sample size $N_0$.
-When $K \gg N_0$, particles are divided into too many clusters and only a few are canceled \cite{YanCaflisch2015}.
-The sharp deterioration in the efficiency of PAUM seems to be inevitable when the dimensionality increases, which is well known as the overfitting problem in statistics when dimensionality of feature space largely exceeds sample size \cite{bk:Silverman2018}.
-In Section \ref{sec.num}, we endeavor to test PAUM with a $61^3 \times 60^3$ uniform grid with $K = 4.9028\times 10^{10}$ and find that $N_0$ should be at least $1\times 10^{9}$, otherwise annihilation might be very inefficient.
-Actually, the huge uniform grid has to be distributed evenly in multiple nodes and is unfriendly to load balance, especially when there is no symmetry inside the physical problems.
+Despite its simplicity and easy implementation, PAUM might be very inefficient when either $K \ll N_0$ or $K \gg N_0$.
+For the former, the smoothing effect induced by the averaging is dominated \cite{Raviart1985}.
+For the latter, particles are divided into too many clusters and only a few are canceled \cite{YanCaflisch2015}.
+The sharp deterioration seems to be inevitable when the dimensionality increases, which is well known as the overfitting or over-partitioning problem in statistics when the partition level largely exceeds the effective sample size $N_0$ \cite{bk:Silverman2018}.
+In practice, we find that PAUM is still useful in 6-D simulations, albeit it requires a very strict balance between partition level $K$ and $N_0$.
+In Section \ref{sec.num}, we endeavor to test PAUM with a $61^3 \times 60^3$ uniform grid with $K = 4.9\times 10^{10}$ and find that particles might not be efficiently annihilated even under $N_0 = 1\times 10^{8}$.
+In addition, the storage of a huge uniform grid is very expensive and has to be distributed evenly in multiple nodes.
+This causes some difficulties in striking a load balance, especially when there is no symmetry inside underlying physical problems.